Laura Allen Sandage

 I joined the Vocal Art Ensemble in Fall 2008, and the joys of choral singing gradually took over my world.
 For a number of years I sang with the Vocal Art Ensemble and directed both the Free Range Singers and the UU Sparks Choir, while teaching singing to students from age 2 to 72+, as well as composing music for Winters Shakespeare Workshop and leading sound effects orchestras and singing classes at Camp Winnarainbow during summers.

-Now my kids are grown, many of my musical seeds have been sown, and I can be found taking walks around the neighborhood, guiding Ancestral Healing sessions, coaching people who want to expand or focus their musical or creative lives, and creating community events that commingle music, art and spirit.
-I call this con*spire, and enjoy the way it allows me to combine my skills as a creativity nurturer, performer/creator/director, and ritualist.
+Now my kids are grown, many of my musical seeds have been sown, and I can be found taking walks around the neighborhood, guiding Ancestral Healing sessions, coaching people who want to expand or focus their musical or creative lives, and creating community events that commingle music, art, and spirit.
+I call this con*spire, and I love the way it allows me to combine my skills as a nurturer of creativity, a collaborative performer/creator/director, and an intuitive ritualist.
+I produced four con*spire projects in my local community in 2017-18, two of which were supported by funding from the City of Davis.

-Meanwhile, my two novel-length manuscripts sit on my desk wondering if I will ever publish them--Wingspan, a counterpoint of three characters whose lives are touched by music and violence, and A Thousand Glances, a romantic and metaphysical romp with Indian food and ghosts.
-I'm not in a hurry.
-I am learning to follow the shining, guided path instead of pushing my way through a dark forest.
-Maybe I have a different story altogether still waiting to emerge...
+Meanwhile, I have two novel-length manuscripts still wondering if I will ever publish them--Wingspan, a counterpoint of three characters whose lives are touched by music and violence, and A Thousand Glances, a romantic and metaphysical romp with Indian food and ghosts.
+As a writer, I have never been in a hurry.
+I usually suspect I have another story about to emerge . . .